 One of our go-to techniques to share knowledge and experience is giving advice.

-Giving advice feels great, especially when it’s specifically requested.
+Giving advice feels great, especially when it is specifically requested.

 “Oh wow, you came to me for advice.
 You must feel I have something valuable to say.
 Let’s not waste a minute!
 Here’s what I think you should do.”

-Or perhaps, somebody didn’t ask you explicitly for advice, but the situation they describe looks so familiar you just cannot help yourself.
+Or perhaps, somebody didn’t ask us explicitly for advice, but the situation they describe looks so familiar we just cannot help ourselves.

 “I’ve seen this a million times before, let me tell you exactly what to do!”